ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 container must have the `privileged` flag set to `true`.
 This is necessary to run the `fsfreeze` command.

-#### Step 5.2 - Adding Pre/Post-Snapshot Hooks To Quiesce The Application/Filesystem
+#### Step 5.2 - Add Pre/Post-Snapshot Hooks To Quiesce the Application/Filesystem

 In order to take a snapshot of an application we must first quiesce the application and the underlying filesystem.